mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 1. Classification using GSFA
 ----------------------------

-To show the benefits of the model and its efficiency we will solve the classification task that is based on
+To show the benefits of the model and its efficiency, we will solve the classification task based on the
 `‘breast_cancer’ <https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html>`__
-dataset of sklearn library.
-More precisely, we will use SVM Classifier as a baseline method and later see the effect of preprocessing data via GSFA.
+dataset of scikit-learn library.
+More precisely, we will use the SVM Classifier as a baseline method and later see the effect of preprocessing data via GSFA.

-The breast cancer dataset is a classic and very easy binary classification dataset.
+The breast cancer dataset is a classic and straightforward binary classification dataset.
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 It can be found